SlapOS/slapos/software/zimbra/README.txt

 In the script buildThirdParty.sh, explicit checks for the presence of required libraries have been removed.

+The script zmsetup.pl has been modified to look in $ZIMBRA_INSTALLED_PKGS for the list of packages to setup.
+This would normally go through apt-get and detect what has been installed.

 Other changes not described in the previous section: